 A student will normally be considered for readmission to the University and the same college only if, after spending a year at another recognized institution of higher education during which the student took at least 24 credit hours, the student is able to present a satisfactory record and recommendation.
 Exceptions may be made for students who leave the University for personal or health reasons.
 Transfer credits will be considered after evaluation of a student’s course work.
 The student must achieve a grade equivalent to the grade of 70 at DU in each of the courses for which transfer credits may be granted.

-To graduate with a Diploma, students must satisfactorily complete at least 60 credit hours specified by the College with a cumulative average of 65 percent.
-To determine the remaining graduation requirements for a particular diploma, read the catalogue.
+To receive a Diploma, students must satisfactorily complete 60 – 75 credit hours, depending on the program, with a cumulative grade point average (CGPA) of 65 percent.
+Other graduation requirements are stated in the corresponding section of this catalogue.

-- A cumulative average of 70 percent or higher in the compulsory major courses.
+3) Reach a major cumulative grade point average (MCGPA) of 70 percent in the compulsory major courses,

 Dean’s Honor List:

-- Have passed all the courses of the semester and attained a semester average of 85 or more
+3) Have passed all the courses of the semester and attained a semester average of 90 or more.

-- Be deemed worthy by the Dean to be on the Honor List
+5) Have not been subject to any disciplinary action within the University, and be deemed worthy by the Dean to be on the Honour List